research banner

 Contact-dependent growth inhibition (CDI)

 The first soluble bactericidal factor was described by André Gratia in 1925.
 Shortly thereafter, Alexander Fleming discovered penicillin, which is a β-lactam antibiotic released by Penicillium fungi to kill competing bacteria.
-Although diffusible antibacterial compounds have been known for nearly a century, recent research shows that bacteria commonly deliver toxic effector proteins directly into neighboring competitors.
+Although diffusible antibacterial compounds have been known for a century, more recent research shows that bacteria commonly deliver toxic effector proteins directly into neighboring competitors.
 In 2005, David Low's group at UC Santa Barbara identified a novel mechanism of inter-bacterial competition that requires direct cell-to-cell contact.
 Contact-dependent growth inhibition (CDI) is a function of the CdiB and CdiA two-partner secretion (TPS) proteins.
 CDI systems assemble toxic CdiA filaments that project several hundred angstroms from the cell surface.
 Upon binding specific receptors on neighboring bacteria, CdiA undergoes a series of conformational changes that ultimately deliver the C-terminal toxin (CdiA-CT) domain into the target cell.
-The animation in Fig. 1 outlines our current mechanistic understanding of these remarkable systems.
+The animation above outlines our current mechanistic understanding of these remarkable systems.

 Polymorphic CDI toxin-immunity protein pairs